The 3rd most popular snowboarding destination in Austria.

 Southwest of Salzburg, the Kitzbuhel ski region has 60 pistes served by 56 lifts accessing 168km with a maximum vertical drop of 1,300m.
 The ski runs are spread across numerous mountains on both sides of this quaint old town.
 While the base elevation is lower than many other ski areas in the region, the higher slopes do have reliable snow cover.

 Most snowboarders really don't realize how much backcountry freeriding there is throughout the Kitzbuhel ski region -- it is quite extensive.
 To start exploring the off-piste terrain, try one of the many excellent ski routes, including Ski Route #34 from the west end of Lift 3S leading down to Jochburg, and Ski Route #33 off the Steinberg Kogel lift leading down to Hechenmoos ski bus stop.
+Another line worth exploring is from the top station of the D6 lift where you can follow the remote Route #56 all the way down to the Aschau bus stop for a ride back to town.

 On the first day in Kitzbuhel, there is a great loop that explores the entire area known as the Ski Safari.
 Start by heading up the Hahnenkammbahn and follow the elephant signs.
 They route you across the 3S Gondola chasm to Wurzhohe and then head to the top of the Zweitausender for a vista of Grossglockner.
 The entire loop plus lunch should take all day.